 The Company has been approved for funding under the TPC initiative of Industry Canada.
 The funding is to support the Company's research and development efforts in fast rate batteries and electric vehicles.
 The Company expects to receive contributions of up to 29.7% of the specified costs of the development project, to a maximum amount of Cdn \$9,870 (\$9,432).
-Under the terms of the amended agreement, the Company is forecasting that an amount up to a maximum of \$5,608 is to be repaid by royalties, commencing in 2009 through to 2015, with payment to be deferred or reduced if certain revenue thresholds are not achieved.
-These revenue thresholds were not achieved during the quarter ended December 31, 2010.
+Under the terms of the amended agreement, the Company is forecasting

+Unaudited Notes to Consolidated Financial Statements (continued) (Expressed in Thousands of U.S. dollars, except per share amounts and otherwise stated.)
+Quarters ended June 30, 2011 and 2010 that an amount up to a maximum of \$5,608 is to be repaid by royalties, commencing in 2009 through to 2015, with payment to be deferred or reduced if certain revenue thresholds are not achieved.
+These revenue thresholds were not achieved during the quarter ended June 30, 2011.